 After 3-4 days look for tiny sprouts to begin and add a few spoonfuls of potting soil.
 Depending on how much light and heat you have, small roots will sprout.

 Keep in water, but continue to add potting soil.
 With a hydroponic lettuce stalk, you can move it to a planter within a week.
 If you are starting from a flat bottomed stalk, let roots grow for a few weeks, then re-plant.

 The photos show the lettuce ready for a planter, but the celery will need another week or so.

 It can be great fun and a good learning experience for kids see roots growing and sprouts turning into something they use on their sandwiches or in a dinner salad.
 Especially after an afternoon of sledding.

-FYI – these photos are from northeastern Pennsylvania.
+FYI – these photos were taken in the winter in northeastern Pennsylvania.